 Hidden amongst the academic walls of Melbourne University, are a host of smaller attractions, open to the general public.
 One of them is the Percy Grainger Museum, arguably Melbourne’s most underrated cultural attraction.

 Percy Grainger, born in Brighton 1882, was a composer of classical music, particularly famous for the translation and interpretation of folk songs that had yet to be transcribed.
 The most famous of these ‘Country Gardens’ and ‘Irish Tune from County Derry’ are two tunes that everyone knows, even if they don’t know that they knows.

 The Life of Percy

 In fairness to Percy, as opposed to most prolific users of social media, it was a fairly interesting life and one worth documenting.
-As well as being a champion composer he was an established concert pianist, experimental musical instrument designer, teacher, folk music researcher and cataloguer, racist, advocate for non-western music, as well as having some rather unusual habits .
+As well as being a champion composer he was an established concert pianist, experimental musical instrument designer, teacher, folk music researcher and cataloguer, a racist advocate for non-western music and a man with some rather unusual habits .

 For more on these strange habits visit Strange Flowers – Its a great site!